meltiseugen/run-django-project-on-aws-ec2/README.md

 # 7. Add NginX and Gunicorn in order to redirect all incomming requests on port 80 (HTTP) to your service on port 8000
 In order to not add your service's port in the URL, we will add NginX and Gunicorn that will redirect all the traffic comming on port 80 (which is the default port for HTTP calls) to our running Django service on port 8000.

+First of all we need to tell out AWS instance to allow incoming connections via HTTP (port 80).
+To do this, we head back to the AWS console, go to `Security Groups`, and here we edit the `inbound rules`.
+Add a new `HTTP` rule with `allow any`.

 For NginX, we follow the next steps:
 * `sudo apt-get install nginx` - will install NginX